Ryan Farquhar: Retirement and comeback

 Following the death of his uncle, Trevor Ferguson, during the 2012 Manx Grand Prix, Ryan announced his retirement from road racing with immediate effect.

 However, in December 2013, Farquhar announced he would make a comeback alongside former rival Keith Amor for the KMR Racing Team in the Supertwins class at the 2014 Isle of Man TT.
 He began his comeback at the Ian Watson Spring Cup at Oliver's Mount in Scarborough, where he scored two-second places in Supertwins races.

 Amor and Farquhar entered the 2014 Tandragee 100, where Farquhar won the 500 Classic and 450 races to score the 200th and 201st wins of his career.
 Farquhar subsequently appeared as part of a four-strong KMR line-up at the 2014 North West 200, alongside Amor, Jeremy McWilliams and Connor Behan.
 Farquhar finished fifth and sixth in the two Supertwins races.
 At the TT itself, he finished seventh in the Lightweight TT Supertwin race.

+Farquhar subsequently retired from motorcycle racing in order to concentrate on the management of his racing team.

 Farquhar was awarded the British Empire Medal (BEM) in the 2020 Birthday Honours for services to motorcycle racing.